 6.7.
 Grid Point Wind/Temperature (GPWT)¶

 These boxes give a graphical representation of the data from the GPWT charts.
-The colour indicates temperature (see colour scaler in bottom left corner) and the arrow represents wind direction and strength, the longer the arrow the stronger the wind.
-Zoom in to see the actual figures for each square as shown in Image 6.8.
+The colour indicates temperature (see colour scale in bottom right corner) and the arrow represents wind direction and strength, the longer the arrow the stronger the wind.
+Zoom in to see the actual figures for each square as shown in Image 6.9.
 The figures are interpolated for altitude and time.

 If you have an Australian Premium subscription but don’t have access to SmartBrief, try pressing and holding the ‘Brief’ icon in the menu bar.
 The option to switch between Brief and SmartBrief will appear.